 For direct order I will need your name, a recent photo of you with clear sight to your eyes, a valid email address, and a mailing address (cannot be a PO box).
 To place a direct order, click here.

-During an appointment we will meet in person or via Skype for about 30 minutes or so to talk a bit and have a short meditation.
+During an appointment we will meet via Skype for about 30 minutes or so to talk a bit and have a short meditation.
 This will give me a chance to connect to and get familiar with your “personal vibrational pattern of Light”.
 Messages or healings may come at any time during the meeting, but are not guaranteed and are not the main focus.

 Later, while in meditative trance, I will call forth your vibrational pattern to create a painting that vibrates in resonance.
 Once the painting is completely dry it will be varnished and any inclusions added.
 When the varnish is dry, it will be ready for pick-up/shipping.